Frequently Asked Hospice Questions

 Who will be coming into my home?

-The hospice team is multi-disciplinary to include physicians, nurse practitioners, nurses, social workers, chaplains, nurse’s aides, and volunteers; the only disciplines you have to have are the nurses and nurse practitioners/physicians.
+The hospice team is multi-disciplinary to include physicians, nurse practitioners, nurses, social workers, chaplains, nurse’s aides and volunteers.
+The only disciplines you have to have are the nurses and nurse practitioners or physicians.

 How much does hospice cost?